enso-org/enso-archive/doc/design/engine/engine-services.md

 of long-running operations within the _language server_ rather than in user code.

+### Visualisation Support
+A major part of Enso Studio's functionality is the rich embedded visualisations that it supports.
+This means that the following functionality is necessary:

+- Execution of an arbitrary Enso expression on a cached value designated by a source location.
+- The ability to create and destroy visualisation subscriptions with an arbitrary piece of Enso code as the preprocessing function.
+- The ability to update _existing_ subscriptions with a new preprocessing function.

+From the implementation perspective:

+- This will need to be an entirely separate set of protocol messages that should be specified in detail in this document.
+- Visualisations should work on a pub/sub model, where an update is sent every time the underlying data is recomputed.
+- Protocol responses must contain a pointer into the binary pipe carrying the visualisation data to identify an update.

 ### Completion
 The IDE needs the ability to request completions for some target point (cursor position) in the source code.
 In essence, this boils down to _some_ kind of